Southwest Minnesota State University

 RN to BSN, culinology, hospitality management, agronomy, agricultural solutions, global studies, radio and TV, professional writing and communication, environmental science, creative writing, ESL

-More than 1,000 students live on campus in residence halls that offer numerous housing options, from single and traditional two-person rooms to apartment-style living.
-The newest, Sweetland Hall, features two two-person rooms sharing a common shower/restroom and sinks in each room.
+Approximately 1,000 students live on campus in residence halls that offer numerous housing options, from single and traditional two-person rooms to apartment-style living.
+The newest, Sweetland Hall, features two two-person rooms sharing a common shower/restroom, with sinks in each room.
 Also available: all-gender living, first-year experience and upper-class apartments.

 You will find plenty of parking spaces available for students living in the residence halls, and for those commuting to campus.

 Southwest Minnesota State University generally will accept you as a first-year student if you can answer “yes” to at least one of these questions:

 - Did you graduate in the top half of your high school graduating class?